 Think of orange-barrier cones set up tightly in a straight line.
 Your job is to weave your bicycle through the cones in an s-shape pattern.
 How are you going to do that without falling over?
-Easy, you are going to move your body from right to left as you slalom through the cones.
+Easy, you will move your body from right to left as you slalom through the cones.

-Same goes when you’re riding along on a skinny section of single track trail that’s lined with the occasional tree.
+The same goes when you’re riding along on a skinny section of single-track trail that’s lined with the occasional tree.
 Lateral balance and movements with your body keep the bicycle upright and moving forward.

 Tips and Tricks